How To Make Really Authentic Photos

 Strive, In All You Do, To Be Genuine And Authentic

-It seems to me that in order to live a purpose driven and meaning rich life we need to love those around us and the work we do.
+It seems to me that in order to live a purpose driven and meaning rich life we need to love those around us and the work that we do.
 And the best way to love others is to first love yourself.
-(Now where have I heard that before).